 What has started as a “curiosity project” has turned into a five year long research trip which has now been documented in an almost 600-page strong book.

 The book is written in German but the publisher and me are open for interested English-language publishers since a good portion of the work covers the operations of the Mosquito-Squadrons of the Light Night Striking Force.

-We are aiming for availability around mid of April 2018 so stay tuned, I will update with possible sources as they become open or orders.
 For the non-German readers, here is a transcript of the book’s cover text:

 “Late in the summer of 1944, the skies over the Reich were mostly dominated by the Allied air forces.
 The heavy bombers of the USAAF at day, the ones of the RAF at night.
 In addition more and more the fast deHavilland DH.98 ‘Mosquito’ of the Light Night Striking Force which can – with little to no opposition – road the skies over the German Cities more or less unchallenged.
 Besides the ever present Flak, there is not much they have to fear.